glibsm/cilium/Documentation/operations/performance/tuning.rst

 The maximum transfer unit (MTU) can have a significant impact on the network throughput of a configuration.
 Cilium will automatically detect the MTU of the underlying network devices.
-Therefore, if your system is configured to use jumbo frames then Cilium will automatically make us of it.
+Therefore, if your system is configured to use jumbo frames then Cilium will automatically make use of it.

 To benefit from this, make sure that your system is configured to use jumbo frames if your network allows for it.